QuantEcon/python-lecture-sandpit.myst/lectures/five_preferences.md

 **Remark:** It seems that the constraint problem is hard to solve in its original form, i.e. by finding the distorting measure that minimizes the expected utility.

-It seems that viewing (2.5) GGHH as a root finding problem works much better.
+It seems that viewing equation {eq}`tom7` as a root finding problem works much better.

-Notice that 2.5 does not always have a solution.
+But notice that  equation {eq}`tom7` does not always have a solution.

 Under $u=\log$, $c_{1}=c_{2}=1$, we have: